jiangchenli101/jiangchenli101.github.io/_pages/about.md

 This is a short bio.

 ### [News]
-This is a hub for recent news.
+June, 2021: one our paper is accepted by 24th IEEE International Conference on Intelligent Transportation - IEEE ITSC 2021.
+(Top ITS conference, and I am the first author)

 ### [Reserved place]
 This is a reserved place for others.